 - 4.1.
-The Authority will consider various factors in respect of (a) the imposition of a financial penalty and/or (b) the making of a consumer redress order, including, but not limited to the: - Seriousness of the contravention or failure.
+The Authority will consider various factors in respect of (a) the imposition of a financial penalty and/or (b) the making of a consumer redress order, including, but not limited to the: - seriousness of the contravention or failure; - impact of licensees' behaviours, including the extent to which the contravention or failure damaged the interests of consumers or other market participants; and

-10 Sections 30A(3) and 30I(3) of the Gas Act and sections 27A(3) and 27I(3) of the Electricity Act.
+&lt;sup>10 Sections 30A(3) and 30I(3) of the Gas Act and sections 27A(3) and 27I(3) of the Electricity Act.

-11 Sections 30A to F and 30I of the Gas Act and sections 27A to F and 27I of the Electricity Act.
+&lt;sup>11 Sections 30A to F and 30I of the Gas Act and sections 27A to F and 27I of the Electricity Act.

-- Impact of licensees' behaviours, including whether the contravention or failure damaged the interests of consumers or other market participants. - Deterrence, including whether a financial penalty and/or restitution payment is necessary to deter future contraventions or failures by all market participants and encourage compliance. - 4.2.
+- deterrence, including whether a financial penalty and/or restitution payment is necessary to deter future contraventions or failures by all market participants and encourage compliance. - 4.2.
 The Authority regularly introduces and amends relevant conditions and requirements.
 Conduct which the Authority may, at one point, have taken into account in deciding whether to impose a penalty or make a consumer redress order, and at what level, may, as a result of such changes, amount to a contravention in itself.
-Where the Authority considers that conduct may amount to a contravention in itself, it reserves the right not to take that conduct into account in deciding whether to impose a penalty or make a consumer address order and at what level.
+Where the Authority considers that conduct may amount to a contravention in itself, it reserves the right not to take that conduct into account in deciding whether to impose a penalty or make a consumer redress order and at what level.
 It may, instead, decide to investigate and impose a penalty or make a consumer redress order in respect of that conduct.
-That decision will be made in line with Ofgem's Enforcement Guidelines.12 - 4.3.
+That decision will be made in line with Ofgem's Enforcement Guidelines. - 4.3.
 The Authority cannot impose a financial penalty or consumer redress order where its principal objective and duties preclude it.